Babatunde13/hubspot-crm/README.md

 ## Endpoints
 1. ### Get Pipelines and Their stages
-    URL: `/contacts/pipelines`
+    URL: `/api/pipelines`
     Method: GET
-    Authorization: False
+    Authorization: True
     Description: Retrieves all the pipelines and list of stages per pipeline.
-This helps us to know which value can be set for `pipeline` and `hs_pipeline_stage` during User creation.
+This helps us to know which value can be set for `pipeline` and `hs_pipeline_stage` during ticket creation.
 We choose an id and set it to the value of `pipeline`, we then choose one of the available stages for the chosen pipeline and set it to `hs_pipeline_stage`

     Response body
     ```json